~ The Temple Incident ~

 Atrius' temper flared; he slapped Cyrene as hard as he dared.
 "Get her or I'll drag her out myself!
 We can't keep this victory if I don't sacrifice Xena to Ares!
 He will make her immortal, make her his warrior!
 He said so himself, tonight, in the temple!"
 He shook Cyrene, emphasizing each word.

 Cyrene stared at her husband, wondering how he became insane over the course of a day.
 She tried to slip away, but he was too strong for her, grabbing her by the wrist and yanking her to him, suddenly trying to thrust against her in a mockery of intercourse.
-Without thinking, Cyrene flailed her other arm wildly, trying to find something to knock him out with.
+Without thinking, Cyrene flailed her other arm wildly, trying to find some way to make him stop.
 He laughed crazily, shouting, "My daughter will ride with the God of War!
 She will be famous!
 I'll be famous!
 Come here, woman, let's hurry and make more children for Ares!"
 Strengthened by fear, Cyrene found the handle of a tool and swung it on her husband's head, slamming it as hard as she could.
 He sank bonelessly to the ground, eyes blanking out as the blood and brains gushed out.

 "Oh, gods, no," she whispered as she stared at the axe buried in Atrius' head.
 It wasn't the hoe, it was the axe!
 Gulping to keep her supper down, she stared at the body of her husband, wondering what to do.
 While she stared, she became aware of another being in the stable and slowly turned, praying it was not one of her children.